thinkum/commonide/README.md

   typically in XCode development environments; X with Hildon on Maemo devices (cf. Nokia) [Context:TechArchives].
-The concept of developing a user interface system for singularly audal output and arbitrary key/cursor or text-to-speech input (e.g Accessible Design w/ CMU Sphinx) may be addressed, in some regards, in parallel to this design.
+The concept of developing a user interface system for singularly audal output and arbitrary key/cursor or speech-to-text input may be addressed, in some regards, in parallel to the principally visual aspetcs of this design.

 ### CommonIDE - Concepts of Design - Editor Views